 Elementary teachers say they typically spend four to six weeks at the beginning of the year establishing routines and expectations and teaching students how to use the technology.
 They also do not roll out all expectations/routines at once.
 Think about what routines are an absolute must during the first week of school and which expectations can come later.
 Sometimes expectations are needed earlier than usual.
 Therefore, you can implement a routine through an authentic teachable moment!
 Routines should be revisited and modeled both by the teacher and students throughout the year, especially after long school breaks!
 Yes, setting up expectations in an explicit and meaningful way to manage your classroom.
 You can feel like it takes a long time, but it will pay off to ensure a smooth running classroom that will lead to increased opportunities for interaction and personalization in the blended classroom.

 Lastly, try your best to be consistent in your implementation of expectations and routines.
 If something is not working, ask your students for feedback!
 Don’t be afraid to say, “Does this routine work for you?
 Why or why not?
 How can we make this class run more smoothly?”
 If something is not working for you, it most likely isn't working for your students.

 Below are some video tips from kindergarten teacher Angela Johnson and 5th grade teacher Chrissy McLaughlin on how they set learning expectations in their classrooms!

 Reflection Question: Can you help your students to manage their passwords?

-Teachers Talk: Setting Up iPad Expectations (2:05)
+Teachers Talk: Setting Expectations for iPads (2:05)